Losing debut for Fijian Drua

 However, two successive penalties to Ben Donaldson increased the hosts lead to 16-3.

-Young flanker Kitione Salawa was all the park in the match with halfback Simione Kuruvoli.
+Young flanker Kitione Salawa was all over the park in the match with halfback Simione Kuruvoli.

 Waratahs hooker David Porecki managed to sneak for another as New South Wales led 21-3 with six minutes to play in the first half.